 8. Smart bidding

-Automated bidding strategies such as smart bidding is one of the easiest ways to optimise your campaign once you’re familiar with Google Ads.
-After a brief learning period (normally about 2 weeks depending on traffic) smart bidding can optimise bids based on your goals in order to be most efficient with the budget allocation.
+Automated bidding strategies such as smart bidding are one of the easiest ways to optimise your campaign once you’re familiar with Google Ads.
+After a brief learning period (normally about two weeks depending on traffic) smart bidding can optimise bids based on your goals in order to be most efficient with the budget allocation.